-A man trapped in a millionare’s deadly game of political and sexual betrayal.
+A man trapped in a millionare’s deadly game of political and sexual betrayal

 Filled with shocks and chilling surprises, The Magus is a masterwork of contemporary literature.
 In it, a young Englishman, Nicholas Urfe, accepts a teaching position on a Greek island where his friendship with the owner of the islands most magnificent estate leads him into a nightmare.
-As reality and fantasy are deliberately confused by staged deaths, erotic encounters, and terrifying violence, Urfe becomes a desperate man fighting for his sanity and his life.
+As reality and fantasy are deliberately confused by staged deaths, sensual encounters, and terrifying violence, Urfe becomes a desperate man fighting for his sanity and his life.